vaughnrichard/corkboard/README.md

-# corkboard
+# Corkboard

 ## About
 This web extension seeks to capture a user's history in an artistic way.
 When enabled, this extension will save an element from each page.
-Then, when prompted, a webpage containing a collage of elements from each page will be genereated.
+Then, when prompted, a webpage containing a collage of elements from each page will be generated.

 This extension works by using the browser storage API to store data associated with each link visited.
 It captures the following data from each page: